 - On an episode of 24, Teri Bauer offers herself to a thug in order to prevent him from raping Kim.
 She then uses the opportunity to steal his cell phone and call for help.

-- On Farscape, there is a variation where Aeryn tells Crais he can have anything he wants if he saves John from certain death.
+- There is a variation where Aeryn tells Crais he can have anything he wants if he saves John from certain death.
 He immediately jumps to the obvious.

 - Also averted in that, while Crais does eventually save John, he claims his living ship Talyn made the decision.
 Which he did not need to say, since as a ship Talyn could not communicate with anyone but Crais, and therefore Crais could have slept with Aeryn without anyone besides him (and Aeryn) being the wiser.
 Later he tried to begin a normal relationship with Aeryn.

-- Parodied in the Saturday Night Live sketch "The Hangman".
+- Parodied in the sketch "The Hangman".
 The condemned man's wife is a little too eager to screw the Hangman, but he wants the man's grandmother.

 - Another SNL sketch (spoofing Indecent Proposal, above) has Bill Clinton withholding aid for Russia unless he gets a night with Yeltsin's wife.
 The deal went through, but Congress reduced the package from billions of dollars to $50.